 Jasmine is originally from the Chicagoland area, but has lived in Pittsburgh for almost three years with her husband and their dog.
 She enjoys spending time with her family, traveling, and is a fan of baseball and watching movies.

-Jeff Knox is currently an Educational Counselor and Director of Educational Planning in Bethesda, Maryland, where he has been for the last five years.
-Prior to his position as counselor/director, Jeff served as an English teacher at Arlington Public Schools and has spent 16 years in the profession.
+Jeff Knox is currently an Educational Counselor and Director of Educational Planning Services at PrepMatters in Bethesda, Maryland, where he has worked since 2011.
+Prior to his position as counselor/director, Jeff served as an English teacher at Arlington Public Schools.
+He’s worked in education for more than a decade.

-Jeff loves living in D.C. and still feels nostalgic about his time in Pittsburgh.
-In D.C., Jeff is into the thriving theater scene (as an enthusiastic audience member).
+Jeff loves living in Washington, DC,but still feels nostalgic about his time in Pittsburgh.
+In DC, Jeff is into the thriving theater scene (as an enthusiastic audience member).
 He is a board member for a local arts non-profit called Story District—helping people create and present stories in front of a live audience.

 Amy Balcer is currently a Director of Counseling at Mount St. Joseph Academy, where she has been for the last five years.
 Prior to her position as director, Amy served as a college counselor at Mount St. Joseph.
 She has worked in counseling for 10 years.